etherspot/arka/README.md

   "137": "https://api.polygonscan.com/api?module=gastracker&action=gasoracle&apikey=YourApiKeyToken", // Note that you need to replace YourApiKeyToken to actual API key from etherscan
   "1": "https://api.etherscan.io/api?module=gastracker&action=gasoracle&apikey=YourApiKeyToken"
 } which then needs to be converted into `base64` value
+- DEFAULT_API_KEY - this is used for checking token paymaster deposits.
+Please use an apiKey which has the list of token paymasters that needs to be monitored.
+Please note that it only tracks the token paymasters in `ERC20_PAYMASTERS` and `MULTI_TOKEN_PAYMASTERS` variable specified inside the apiKey.
+- WEBHOOK_URL - this is used to notify if the token paymaster deposit comes below 'thresholdValue' specified in backend/config.json and please note that each chain has configured threshold as approx. 50 USD worth of native tokens

 ## API KEY VALIDATION
 - In ARKA Admin Frontend, create an API_KEY with the following format -